PUM-05/backend/README.md

 ## Authentication
 ### Login
 Logs in the user with the given credentials.
-The password field is not required, since some users may not have a password.
+The password field is not always required, since some users may not have a password.
 An empty password field will be treaded the same as if no password field was given.

 Request: